UWrc/UWrc.github.io/docs/hyak101/python/win-ssh.md

 ---
-id: ssh
+id: win-ssh
 title: Flexible Connections
 ---

 The next step is to set up a ProxyJump which will connect your local computer directly to the container running Jupyter on a `klone` compute node.
 A ProxyJump is a useful solution that can help you link external software to the server for real time code development.

 :::caution
-These instructions are for **Mac/Linux users only**.
-If you are a Windows user, please navigate to the Windows-specific instructions.
+These instructions are for **Windows users only**.
+If you are a Mac/Linux user, please navigate to the Mac/Linux-specific instructions.
 :::

 ## Spending some time on SSH